laniakita/butterfly-signal/README.md

 ### IMPORTANT!
 THIS EXTENSION IS A WIP AS OF 12/20/2024

 This project is currently at the *early-experimental prototype* stage.
 As such, you'll have to compile the extension yourself, and load the unpacked './extension/dist' into a chromium browser with "Developer Mode" enabled.
-Pre-compiled binaries will be made available for distribution once the core features are implemented and semi-polished.
+Pre-compiled binaries will be made available for distribution the minute core features are implemented and semi-polished.

 To compile the project, see the [contributing](#contributing) prequisites down below for the necessary libraries, then run the following: